-My name is Emily Locke and I am a 21-year-old woman born and raised in Portland, OR.
+My name is Emily W. Locke and I am a 25-year-old woman born and raised in Portland, OR.

-I am a writer/blogger, dancer, and an advocate for mental health.
+I am a writer, blogger, and mental health advocate.
 I have battled mental illnesses from a young age, and as a result am very passionate about raising awareness for eating disorders, generalized anxiety disorder, and depression, as well as promoting a positive body image.

 I am an undergraduate student at North Carolina State University majoring in English with a creative writing concentration.
 I hope to someday be a published author, and eating disorder activist.

 I have written several guest blogger articles for the National Eating Disorders Association.
 My writing has also been featured on Women You Should Know’s website, and most recently I was a part of a collaboration with Healthline.